kmcelwee/kmcelwee/README.md

 - [kmcelwee/reddit-says-aww](https://github.com/kmcelwee/reddit-says-aww): A bot that posts the top-rated content from the r/aww subreddit to Twitter using GitHub Actions
 - [kmcelwee/mondrianify-twitter](https://github.com/kmcelwee/mondrianify-twitter): A wrapper for my [mondrianify](https://github.com/kmcelwee/mondrianify) pipeline.

-### Reach out!

-I'd like to kick back this summer, but if there's an exciting employment opportunity you'd like to tell me about, feel free to [email me](mailto:kevinrmcelwee@gmail.com).
-I'm also actively looking for opportunities to volunteer my technical skills to non-profits supporting LGBT rights 🏳️‍🌈